Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 4 Ways to Strengthen Your Foundational Fiction Writing Skills

 Now that we’ve identified the skills necessary to make a story work, how does one actually go about getting better at these skills?
-It may seem overwhelming at first, but in reality, it doesn’t take very much at all.
+It may seem overwhelming at first, but in reality, it doesn’t take more than a consistent investment of time.

 When I set out to improve my writing skills a few years ago, it felt like a terribly daunting task.
 Get better at writing?
 How on Earth do I accomplish that?

 In the end, it didn’t end up taking very much time at all.
 In fact, within three years of starting to work on my writing skills, I had written another book.
 A better book.
 A book with a tight structure, well-rounded characters, far improved dialogue, and just the right amount of descriptions.

 A book I can be proud of and stand behind, and actually have enough confidence in to promote.
 It's called Headspace (and it's available now!).

 Not only does building foundational skills improve your writing, it helps with revising and self-editing as well.
 So how do you strengthen your skills?

 There are a lot of books about writing.
 But I am specifically referring, in this case, to books that focus on these four skill areas.

 Look for books written by established fiction authors.
 These are the people who speak from experience and give practical, usable advice.

 Some people don't believe writing can be taught.
 To those people, I ask:

 Would you fix a car without first consulting a manual or taking a class?